 **Please note, we do not provide CEUs for viewing recorded webinars.
 If you are interested in receiving CEUs, you can view and register for our upcoming webinars here.**

-Michael Lynch, MD, is a board certified emergency physician and medical toxicologist.
+Michael Lynch, MD, is a board-certified emergency physician and medical toxicologist.
 He is the medical director of the Pittsburgh Poison Center.
-Dr. Lynch works clinically in two level one trauma center EDs and as a clinical toxicologist at 5 hospitals.
-He has led efforts to improve care for patients with substance use disorders both in the ED and in the hospital coupled with connection to ongoing treatment.
+Dr. Lynch works clinically in two-level one trauma center EDs and as a clinical toxicologist at 5 hospitals.
+He has led efforts to improve care for patients with substance use disorders both in the ED and in the hospital coupled with a connection to ongoing treatment.